Fire and Life Safety Division

 Plan Reviews, Inspections, Code Enforcement, Fire Prevention and Education

 The Alaska State Fire Marshal has deferred a portion of the Matanuska Susitna Borough (MSB) to the Central Mat-Su Fire Department (CMSFD).
 We conduct all fire and life safety plan reviews and inspections, as well as, fire prevention and education activities for the Central Mat-Su Fire Service Area (FSA).
+Every building in the fire service area where people work, play or spend time is subject to annual inspection.
+Private residences are not.
 To check which FSA you are in, search for the property by owner or address at myProperty.
 You may also contact the Permit Technician listed below.

 Contact Number: (907) 861-8030

 - Administrative Assistant

 MAILING Address: 101 W Swanson Ave, Wasilla, AK 99654

 All inquires regarding projects outside the CMSFD's jurisdiction should be directed to the State Fire Marshal's office.